EricZinda/Perplexity/docs/pxHowTo/pxHowTo020ImplementAPredication.md

                └─ _large_a_1(e2,x3)
 ~~~

-In summary: The backtracking solver maps each predication in the tree to a Python function and does a depth-first traversal of it.
+As described in the [backtracking section](../devcon/devcon0010MRSSolver), the backtracking solver maps each predication in the tree to a Python function and does a depth-first traversal of the tree.
 A `State` object is used to track the current value of all MRS variables (such as `x3`) as the solver goes through this process.
 At a given point in the traversal, the `State` object always has the current value of all MRS variables *and* any other current state the application needs to do its own work.
 Each program that uses Perplexity derives an object from `State` to allow predications to interact with the application.

 The rest of this section describes how to write these predication functions and how to interact with the `State` object.

 ### Predication Function Arguments
-Perplexity comes preinstalled and configured to use the DELPH-IN English grammar called the ["English Resource Grammar"](https://https://delph-in.github.io/docs/erg/ErgTop/) or "ERG".
-The ERG predication generated for "file" in the above MRS is:
+Perplexity comes preinstalled and configured to use the DELPH-IN English grammar, which is called the ["English Resource Grammar"](https://https://delph-in.github.io/docs/erg/ErgTop/) or "ERG".
+You can see from the MRS document in the above example that the ERG predication generated for "file" is:
 ~~~
 _file_n_of(x3,i8)
 ~~~

 Perplexity uses the `Vocabulary` object to map this to a Python function that can be called.
-All predication Python functions have the same two initial arguments: `context` and `state`, followed by arguments that represent the predication arguments, `x3` and `i8` in this case.  `_file_n_of` looks like this:
+All predication Python functions have the same two initial arguments: `context` and `state`, followed by arguments that represent the predication arguments, `x3` and `i8` in this case.
+So, the Python implementation of `_file_n_of` looks like this:

 ~~~
 def file_n_of(context, state, x_binding, i_binding):